-If your phone, tablet, or laptop is lost or stolen, follow these steps to help find and secure your device.
+If your phone, tablet, or laptop is lost or stolen, follow these steps to help secure your device.

 If you can't get the device back, taking a few steps right away can help protect your information.

-Step 1: Find & secure your lost phone, tablet, or Chromebook
+Step 1: Secure your lost phone, tablet, or Chromebook

 You can try some remote actions, like ringing, locking, or signing out on your device.